4 Buyers Real Estate

 Reports

-You will be at the house for 2 to 4 hours for this inspection.
+At the inspection: You will be at the house for 2 to 4 hours for this inspection.
 It is overwhelming to many people.
-You can take notes, but you will also get a written report, either on the spot, or by email.
-Ask again about the content of the inspection report, so you can take notes on the things he/she is not going to write down for you.
+To make sure you remember the important points, you can take notes, but you will also get a written report, either on the spot or by email.
+Ask again about the content of the inspection report so you can take notes on the things the inspector is not going to write down for you.

-As soon as you are finished inspection, the seller will start to get anxious about the results.
-We have found that the best negotiations happen when we get back to them within a day; otherwise they are too edgy to say “yes.”
+After the inspection: As soon as you are finished with inspection, the seller will start to get anxious about the results.
+We have found that the best negotiations happen when we get back to the seller within a day; otherwise, they are too edgy to say “yes.”